CarpetFloor/Interpreter/Syntax.md

 - `![comparison]`: Not operator - the only way to use the not operation is to wrap a comparison around the not brackets.
 Also works for or and and, for instance `![a < 1 && b > 2]`

 *Note that parentheses are not supported around comparisons or expressions*

-### Nesting?
-- Yes, up to infinity for everything except lists

-### Scope?
-- No, everything is just global

 ### Comments
 - `#`: Single-line comment